 She has been leader of the Cultural Memories research theme of the ARC Network for Early European Research (2007-09), and co-ordinator of the Network’s Australasian Medievalisms research cluster (2006-09).

 She is a current member of the Australia and New Zealand Association for Medieval and Early Modern Studies (ANZAMEMS), has been a member of the Advisory Committee of the Sydney Centre for Medieval Studies, and acts as a referee for numerous national and international presses, journals, and research funding bodies.

 SELECTED GRANTS AND AWARDS:

-Louise currently holds an ARC Future Fellowship for the project “Comic Medievalism and the Modern World” (2013-17).
+Louise recently held an ARC Future Fellowship for the project “Comic Medievalism and the Modern World” (2013-17).

 She was also a Chief Investigator on the ARC Discovery Grant for the project “Medievalism in Australian Cultural Memory” (2008-2011), along with first-named CI Professor Stephanie Trigg (University of Melbourne), Associate Professor Andrew Lynch (University of Western Australia), and Professor John Ganim (University of California, Riverside).

 In 2009 she was awarded an Australian Academy of Humanities / British Academy Special Joint Project grant, with Dr Chris Jones (St Andrews), for the project “Fossil and Root: A Comparative Study of Anglo-Saxonism in Nineteenth-Century British and Australian Poetry”.